Springerle/springerle.github.io/index.md

 Google group / mailing list.
 Please note that only members can post, but anyone can join.

-## Installing the cookiecutter CLI
+## Installing the Cookiecutter CLI

 The following installs the `cookiecutter` command line tool into your `$HOME`, in a dedicated directory you can easily get rid of.